Car Buying Strategies

 This year, the 2020 Kia Cadenza sees its base trim, the Premium, get the ax.
 Now, you will see more revitalized interior styling as well as some external changes.
 You will also see some updated or upgraded technology and safety features in the Cadenza.
 However, expect everything else to be the same as the previous model year since this (being the second) generation of the Cadenza released in 2017.

-Top 10 Reasons to Buy a 2020 Kia Cadenza – The Pros
+Ten Reasons You May Like the 2020 Kia Cadenza – The Pros

 1. Brakes That Feel Secure